The Product Development Process: Complete From Idea to Market

 But here we are talking about a pro-active process, a system, a framework where you intentionally generate plenty of possible product solution ideas based on customer data that you have.

 And SparcIt, a company that has conducted over 50,000 divergent thinking tests, puts it like this:

 Where do we find the customer data do this?

-Ideas can be generated internally based on existing customer data from your R&D and/or team discussions.
+Ideas can be generated internally based on existing customer data from your own research and/or team discussions.

 If you don't have existing data, this will have to come from external sources by doing your customer discovery.